 - Student Health and Wellness provides care for all UVA students that are charged the full comprehensive fees with tuition.
 There are no co-pay costs associated with visits to care providers as they have been pre-paid with tuition as mandatory fees.

 - The University requires all students to have health insurance.
-All UVA students, both domestic and international, who pay comprehensive fees with their tuition must meet the health insurance verification requirements.
+All UVA students, both domestic and international, charged the full comprehensive fees with their tuition must meet the health insurance verification requirements.
 A student's health insurance must be considered comparable coverage to the Aetna Student Health Plan in order to be accepted under these requirements.

 - International Students may use the Aetna Student Health Plan outside the U.S.

 - To reach On Call International any time, visit aetnastudenthealth.com or call 1-866-525-1956 (U.S. or Canada) or 1-603-328-1956 (collect — anywhere).

 What is comparable coverage for an international student?